rezash-10/TwitterClone-backend/README.md

 RESPONSE_SAMPLE = {msg:"1"} => successfull , {msg:"other message than 1"} => show this error to user
 ACTIVE = true
 ```
-For using following apis considers following workflow in your code:
+For using following apis consider following workflow in your code:
 1. After register user and get "1" response from server, redirect user to user authentication page
 2. In user authentication page , user should enter the code send to his/her email(use "register_auth" api).
 3. Authentication code has 3 min expire time , so if it expires , use resend code button (use "resend_auth_code" api)